Kaklotar-Parth/Cake-Bakery-System/README.md

 📁 Features :

-- 🧁 View available cakes with images, descriptions, and prices
+- 🧁 Display a catalog of cakes with images and pricing
-- 🛒 Add to cart and checkout system
+- 🛒 Add to Cart and Checkout functionality
-- 🔐 User registration/login
+- 🔐 User authentication (login/register)
-- 🧾 Order management
+- 📦 Track and cancel orders
+- 📧 Contact form for user queries
-- 🛠️ Admin dashboard to manage items and categories
+- 🛠️ Admin dashboard to manage:
+  - Cake categories
+  - Cake details (image, description, price)
+  - Customer orders and users
+  - manage website subscribers
+  - sales report manage

 ---